gottsohn/safetyvisa/README.md

 # safetyvisa
 Flight + PHP + AngularJS

-+ `bower` is required to install the Javascript libraries
++ `bower` is required to install the Javascript libraries in `public/lib` which is referenced in `.gitignore`
-+ Edit your app path in `scripts/db.php` line 6-7 for development environment
++ Edit your app path in `scripts/db.php` line 6 for development environment